2Shaun/notes/chromeDevTools/overview.md

 - check "Capture screenshots" and reload the page to see a frame by frame
   - this seems helpful in comparing the difference between CSR and SSR (Next.js)
 - uncheck "Disable cache" to emulate first time user experience
+- if the network tab is not giving you the information you need, **check the console**